chassisml/chassis/docs/docs/conceptual-guides/grpc.md

 gRPC is an RPC framework built by Google that uses the HTTP 2.0 protocol under the hood.
 In gRPC, code "stubs" are auto-generated (in different languages) for the client and server, so the details of the RPC to HTTP mapping are abstracted away for developers.

-## Benefits versus traditional REST
+## Benefits Versus Traditional REST

 **Client-Server Interaction**